plone/training/mastering-plone/eggs1.rst

 :file:`configure.zcml` (:file:`src/ploneconf/site/configure.zcml`)
     The phone book of the distribution.
 By reading it you can find out which functionality is registered using the component architecture.
+There are more registrations in other zcml-files in this addons (e.g. :file:`browser/configure.zcml` and :file:`upgrades.zcml`) that are included in your main :file:`browser/configure.zcml`

 :file:`setuphandlers.py` (:file:`src/ploneconf/site/setuphandlers.py`)
     This holds code that is automatically run when installing and uninstalling our add-on.